arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     ...
     ```

-1. Allow the the applications to run for a five minutes, to generate a few hundred records.
+1. Allow the the applications to run for five minutes, to generate a few hundred records.

-1. Press CTRL-C to stop the **SparkConsumer** app, and run the following command to halt the **EventProducer** app:

-    ```bash
-    kill %1
-    ```

-    ---

-    **NOTE:**

-    In the 'live' system, the **SparkConsumer** and **EventProducer** apps will be running continually, but the Cloudera virtual machine used by this exercise provides only a limited amount of resources, and some of the subsequent procedures may take a long time to run if these apps are left running.

-    ---
+1. Open a new command prompt window on the desktop, and open another connection to the Cloudera virtual machine.

-1. In shell prompt, start the **hive** utility:
+1. At shell prompt for the second connection to the Cloudera virtual machine, start the **hive** utility:

     ```bash
     hive